Property Tax Protection Program

 Total Protests

-Fort Bend County does not have the sudden spikes in protests that most counties in Texas have in the last few years.
-Property tax appeals have grown every year, but this problem is nothing new for the people of the county.
-In many ways, Fort Bend County was a preview of things to come, as the devastating property taxes centered in the county eventually spread to most of the state of Texas.
-116,510 protests were filed in 2023, the most in the history of the county, and up from 112,560 in 2022.
+Fort Bend County does not have the sudden spikes in protests that most counties in Texas have in the last few years. property tax appeals have grown every year, but this problem is nothing new for the people of the county.
+In many ways, Fort Bend was a preview of things to come, as the devastating property taxes centered in the county eventually spread to most of the state of Texas.
+126,410 protests were filed in 2024, the most in the history of the county, and up from 116,510 in 2023.

 % of Parcels Protested Fort Bend CountySource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.